evhub/bbopt/README.md

 - `scikit-optimize`: Uses [`scikit-optimize`](https://scikit-optimize.github.io/) to tune parameters.
 - `hyperopt`: Uses [`hyperopt`](http://hyperopt.github.io/hyperopt/) to tune parameters.

-To change backends, just modify `backend="scikit-optimize"` in the boilerplate to whatever backend you want to use.
+To change backends, just change `backend="scikit-optimize"` in the BBopt boilerplate to whatever backend you want to use.
 All backends always use the universal interface of
 ```python
 bb.<random function>(<name>, <args to function>)
 ```